Wyko/essential_deathworlders/content/books/good-training-champions-pt-i/2-tooth-claw.md

 "And please try not break each other so much," grunted Arés.

 "Yeah.
-But…fuck.
+But... fuck.
 I can’t fuckin’ *wait* until tomorrow!"

 It was an interesting contrast, between Firth’s child-like giddiness and exactly *what* he was so happy about, and the Gaoians didn’t fail to notice.